 - A flat VAT rate considers businesses to pay a simplified fixed rate of tax as VAT for a specific taxable income/turnover

-- Standard VAT system recognizes the accrual basis of accounting and registers VAT upon receipt of invoice rather than actual cash payment made.
+- Standard VAT system recognizes the accrual basis of accounting and registers VAT upon receipt of invoice rather than actual cash payment.

 Tax Accounting and Self-Assessment

-Self-assessment tax returns are mandatory for self-employed or limited companies based on the year of taxation.
+Self-assessment tax returns are mandatory for self-employed or limited companies based on the taxation year.
 However, suppose there remains any liability related to taxes payable after consideration of TDS (tax deducted at source) and advance tax.
 In that case, it should and must be paid through self-assessment tax after the end of the fiscal year.

 It is an important tool for business planning and vital to compliance with federal and local taxation policies.
-It also matches revenues with expenses in the same periods, sorting items for financial reporting.
+Tax accounting matches revenues with expenses in the same periods, sorting items for financial reporting.
 It also streamlines deferred tax assets and deferred tax liabilities to help companies gain better control of their pro forma financial statements.